catppuccin/daisyui/README.md

   <button class="btn btn-error">Error</button>
 </div>
 ```
-You can find the example in the `example` floder.
+You can find the example in the `example` folder.

 ## 💝 Thanks to